sdvdxl/influxdb.com/content/docs/v0.9/write_protocols/write_syntax.md

 ### Escaping Characters

-If a measurement, tag key, tag value, or field key contains a space ` ` or a comma `,` it must be escaped using the backslash character `\`.
+If a measurement, tag key, tag value, or field key contains a space ` `, comma `,`, or an equals sign `=` it must be escaped using the backslash character `\`.
+Backslash characters do not need to be escaped.

 ### Data Types